 Should I Be Prepared With Exact Numbers?

-You don’t have to have the “exact” figures like the price of the vehicle or term to insert into your car loan calculator.
+You don’t have to have the “exact” figures like the price of the vehicle or term to insert into your car loan calculator (see also personal loan calculator).
 But doing your homework will help.
 In fact, providing “exact” numbers will help a lot.
 The closer the numbers are to your situation, the more accurate your results will be.

 Does It Cost Me Anything To Fill One Out?